Euro zone bond yields fall after Spanish inflation cools

 By Harry Robertson

-LONDON, May 30 (Reuters) - Euro zone bond yields fell on Tuesday after Spanish inflation data came in lower than expected, raising hopes that the European Central Bank may raise interest rates less than previously feared.
+LONDON, May 30 (Reuters) - Euro zone bond yields fell on Tuesday after data showed Spanish inflation slowed more than expected, euro zone economic sentiment deteriorated, and bank lending took a hit again.

-It followed a drop in yields on Monday after Democrats and Republicans reached a deal on the U.S. debt ceiling on Friday.
+It followed a drop in government bond yields on Monday after U.S. Democrats and Republicans reached a deal on the debt ceiling on Friday.
 Yields move inversely to prices.

-Germany's 10-year yield DE10YT=RR, the benchmark for the euro zone, was down 4 basis points (bps) at 2.389% on Tuesday after falling 11 bps on Monday.
+Germany's 10-year bond yield DE10YT=RR, the benchmark for the euro zone, was down 4 basis points (bps) at 2.392% on Tuesday as the weak data raised the possibility that the European Central Bank may raise interest rates less than previously expected.
+Yields fell 11 bps on Monday.

-The 2-year German yield DE2YT=RR, which is highly sensitive to interest rate expectations, was down 6 bps at 2.86%.
-It fell 6 bps the previous day.
+The 2-year German yield DE2YT=RR, which is highly sensitive to interest rate expectations, was down 6 bps at 2.86% after falling 6 bps the previous day.

+Adding to the downward pressure on yields was data showing that bank lending took another hit in April, which analysts said bolstered the case of ECB officials who are wary about raising interest rates too far.

+Shortly after, data showed that euro zone economic sentiment - based on surveys of businesses and consumers - fell more than expected in May.

+Pooja Kumra, European rates strategist at TD, said markets were reversing last week's rise in yields, which had been driven by a stronger-than-expected U.S. inflation report.

+"Expectations of lower euro zone inflation this week are also making (their) way to euro bonds," Kumra said.

-Traders were also looking ahead to the release of euro zone inflation data for May on Thursday.
+Euro zone inflation data for May is due on Thursday.
 It is expected to show that year-on-year inflation cooled to 6.3%, from 7% in April.

-Pooja Kumra, European rates strategist at TD, said markets were reversing last week's rise in yields, which had been driven by a strong-than-expected U.S. inflation report.

-"Expectations of lower euro zone inflation this week is also making its way to euro bonds," Kumra said.

-However, she said investors were still cautious ahead of Friday's key U.S. employment report, which could determine the outlook for Federal Reserve interest rates.
+However, Kumra said investors were still cautious ahead of Friday's key U.S. employment report, which could determine the outlook for Federal Reserve interest rates.

 The debt ceiling deal will also be at the front of investors' minds as Democrat and Republican leaders try to get it through Congress this week.